netrisai/charts/README.md

 helm repo add netrisai https://netrisai.github.io/charts
 ```

-You can then run `helm search repo netrisai` to see the charts.
+You can then run `helm search repo netrisai` to see the charts